 Every source-sink pair in your code must be listed in the flow policy or else a forbidden flow error will occur.
 To correct a forbidden flow error, add the forbidden flow to the policy file.

-For example, fix the error below by adding LITERAL -> FILESYSTEM to the policy file.
+For example, the warning below can be corrected by adding LITERAL -> FILESYSTEM to the policy file, if this flow is justified and innocuous.

 6.3.2 Incompatible Types